apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 the available memory.
 These settings should be tuned to the envisioned workflow (some large files, many small ones, ...) and the physical limitations of the machine and cluster (memory, network bandwidth).

+**Note**

+Consult the section *Cleaning up After Incremental Upload Failures* for advice on how to manage multipart upload failures.

 ### S3A Experimental "fadvise" input policy support